PseudoKnight/CHNaughty/README.md

 # CHNaughty

-These functions are using NMS/OBC.
-They will probably break every MC version change and possibly even more often than that, so you'll need to update the extension when that happens.
-There's no guarantee that every single Spigot build will be supported in the future, so code appropriately.
+These functions are using (or previously used) NMS/OBC, bypassing the formal API.
+As such, a few of them may break every MC version change, so you'll need to update the extension when that happens.
+Functions likely to break on version changes are marked as [unstable] below.

 ## Releases
 Latest releases require CommandHelper 3.3.5.